Loading Events

 Noble Silence:

-This program includes dedicated periods of both wise speech and noble silence.
+Noble silence will be observed during much of this program.
 Some contemplative exercises may involve mindful speaking and listening.
 Noble silence is to be upheld at all other times.

 Experience Level: